Ivy League nude posture photos: Posture in US culture

 American culture's fixation on posture started in the mid-18th century, when it was seen as a reflection of character, particularly for men.
 During the 1800s, posture became a part of etiquette (for men and women), aided by stiff clothing like corsets and greatcoats.
-It also took on a moral quality, helping differentiate upper classes from the "slouched and tired" working class, and also separating them from earlier aristocrats, who were considered "languid and morally loose."
+It also took on a moral quality, helping differentiate upper classes from the "slouched and tired" working class, and also separating them from earlier aristocrats, who were considered "languid and morally loose".

 By the end of the 19th century, as social rules (and clothing) became more relaxed, posture turned into a medical issue.
 "Good posture" was considered essential to good health, and slouching was said to crush internal organs, bringing about various ailments.
 There was a particular focus on children, and posture was a frequent subject of parenting manuals.
 In 1890, half of children were identified as having "abnormal" spinal curvatures.

 Late 1800s posture photos

 Concerned about the bad posture of the youth, some schools began photographing their students and taking various measurements (many not related to posture).
 Harvard's program started in the 1880s, as did some women's colleges.
 Participation was generally compulsory for the students.

-The exact methods varied from school to school, but in general, photograph stations were set up in a gymnasium, where students were called within the first week of the schoolyear.
+The exact methods varied from school to school, but in general, photograph stations were set up in a gymnasium, where students were called within the first week of the school year.
 Each student would disrobe, pose on a platform, and be photographed from multiple angles.
 At first the photos were generally waist-up, and some schools took steps to hide the identity of the subject, such as covering the head with a handkerchief.

 Further data was also taken.
 For example, officials at Vassar (which was a women's college at the time) took measurements of the waist, chest, hips, knees, calves, ankles, instep, elbows, wrists, head circumference, lung capacity, whether the student wore corsets, whether she had ever taken gym, her birthplace, her father's occupation, the nationality of her parents and grandparents, and her "temperament".

-At Wellesley, the student's posture was graded from A to D, and if they received anything lower than an A, they were required take a "remedial" course in posture.
+At Wellesley, the student's posture was graded from A to D, and if they received anything lower than an A, they were required to take a "remedial" course in posture.
 They were then rephotographed and regraded.
 The majority of Wellesley students (freshmen and above) received B or C grades.

 Across all Massachusetts schools that took posture photos, it was reported in 1889 that female students were photographed and measured 50 times more often than male students, whose postures were deemed far superior.